 Sip rum cocktails on a sugar white beach, or tee off at a world-class golf course when you book a holiday with us to Montego Bay.

-Language: The language spoken in Montego Bay is English.
+Language: The language spoken in Montego Bay is English along with the rest of Jamaica.

-Currency: The currency used in Montego Bay is the Jamaican Dollar ($).
+Currency: The currency used in Montego Bay is the Jamaican Dollar ($) and US Dollar is accepted in many tourist resorts.

 Local time: Montego Bay is 5 hours behind GMT/UK time.

-Fly to: The nearest airport to Montego Bay is Sangster International Airport, 6km away.
+Fly to: The nearest airport is Sangster International Airport, 6km away.

 Flight time from UK: 9 hours.